 The molten salt and liquid sodium reactors in column 2 differ from LWRs not only by their coolants and presence of a moderator, but also by the form of nuclear fuel they consume.
 Nearly all proposed non- LWR designs use a different type of fuel than the low-enriched uranium-235 fuel rods used

 in LWRs.
-While the forms of these fuels vary, most use a form of uranium that is enriched to higher levels of the U- 235 isotope called High-Assay Low-Enriched Uranium, or HALEU.
+While the forms of these fuels vary, most use a form of uranium called High-Assay Low-Enriched Uranium, or HALEU, that is enriched to higher levels of the U- 235 isotope.
 The different types of reactors use HALEU in different forms, including zirconium fuel rods and a pebble-like fuel form known as TRISO.44 These new forms of fuel raise a number of supply chain, nonproliferation, nuclear waste, and safety issues which are discussed in the next section.

 High-Temperature Gas Reactors (“HTGRs”)